ramosw1993/readME-Gen/ReadMe.md

-License: (undefined)  Apache License 2.0 License, Here is the link: https://opensource.org/licenses/Apache-2.0

-# Readme Generator
+# ReadMe Generator

 ## Description
-This project is a readme generator.
+This project is a readme generator, it's intention is to make making readme's easier.

 ## Table of Contents
 [Installation](#installation)